johnny-bousaab/typemorphjs/README.md

-# typemorphjs
+# TypeMorphJS

-Typing animation library that morphs HTML and Markdown elements smoothly — like GPT outputs.
-Apply typing effect to Markdown or HTML input seamlessly.
+Smooth typing animation that morphs HTML and Markdown like GPT.

+## 🚧 Work in Progress

+Currently in private development.
+Public release planned once the core features are stable.

+## Planned Features
+- Typing animation for HTML & Markdown output
+- Streamed or batch rendering
+- Configurable speed and delays
+- Lightweight, dependency-free

+Stay tuned!